 Its design allowed those who wore it to move much more freely, essential in the Highlands of Scotland where the weather can become very damp.
 The tight weave of the wool created a strong barrier between the rain and skin, and could easily be removed and used as a blanket during cold nights.
 Its popularity soon increased once the Highland regiments of the British Army adopted the design, and over the centuries has developed to include pleats and brightly coloured tartan patterns, unique to the clan to which the wearer belongs.

 During the 19th century, Scottish kilts often used family tartan and were worn as a form of ceremonial dress at occasions such as weddings, sporting events and the Highland Games.
 Nowadays, the kilt is recognised the world over and is worn by many for both formal and informal occasions.

-If you are staying in one of our holiday cottages in Scotland and would like to learn more about the fascinating history of tartan and kilt making, there are a wealth of museums worth visiting such as The Scottish Kiltmaker Visitor Centre in Inverness, the Tartan Weaving Mill in Edinburgh and the Lochcarron Visitor Centre in Selkirk.
+If you would like to learn more about the fascinating history of tartan and kilt-making, there are a wealth of museums worth visiting: The Scottish Kiltmaker Visitor Centre in Inverness, the Tartan Weaving Mill in Edinburgh and the Lochcarron Visitor Centre in Selkirk are a few.